gammapy/gammapy/docs/development/howto.rst

 or dictionary of values but rather a Python Bunch result object.
 A Bunch is similar to a dict, except that it allows attribute access to the result values.
 The approach is the same as e.g. the use of `~scipy.optimize.OptimizeResult`.
-An example of how Bunches are used in gammapy is given by the `~gammapy.image.SkyImageList` class.

 .. _dev-python2and3: